iZerat/ReplaceMat_Documentation/ReplaceMat_Documentation_EN.md

 They are RM Copy Material from Blueprint to Blueprint.
 Copy the Material in one Blueprint to another specified blueprint.
 RM Match Material in Blueprint.
 Batch match the material that needs to be replaced for the blueprint according to the rules.
 RM Set the Same Material for all Material

-ReplaceMat V1.2 slots of all meshes in the Blueprint batch Set the Same material and RM Set the Same Material for Component Batch set the same material for all material slots of the mesh specified in the blueprint.
+slots of all meshes in the Blueprint batch Set the Same material and RM Set the Same Material for Component Batch set the same material for all material slots of the mesh specified in the blueprint.

 ## 4. Functions and usage instructions of the plugin